AdaCore/spark2014/lrm/source/packages.rst

 Language Definition
 ^^^^^^^^^^^^^^^^^^^
+.. todo:: The section on Initial_Condition aspect has to be rewritten

 The Initial Condition aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Initial_Condition" and the ``aspect_definition`` shall be